Portsmouth Daily Times

-Portsmouth Daily Times is a morning newspaper in Scioto County, Ohio with a print circulation of about 10,000.
+Portsmouth Daily Times is a morning newspaper in Scioto County, Ohio with a print circulation of about 11,000.
 It was first printed in 1852 and printed Monday through Saturday, except Christmas Day.
 The newspaper is a member of the Associated Press, serving five Ohio counties (Scioto, Adams, Jackson, Lawrence, Pike) and two Kentucky counties (Greenup, Lewis).

-The Portsmouth Daily Times is owned by AIM Media Midwest.
+History

-On April 10, 2010 the Portsmouth Daily Times printed its final paper on site, laying off its production staff.
+On April 10, 2010, the Portsmouth Daily Times printed its final paper on site, laying off its production staff.
 All editions henceforth will be printed by fellow Heartland paper the Gallipolis Daily Tribune.

-In 2012 Versa merged Ohio Community Media, former Freedom papers it had acquired, Impressions Media, and Heartland Publications into a new company, Civitas Media.
+In 2012, Versa merged Ohio Community Media, former Freedom papers it had acquired, Impressions Media, and Heartland Publications into a new company, Civitas Media.
 Civitas Media sold its Ohio papers to AIM Media Midwest in 2017.

+On July 5, 2024, West Virginia based HD Media, the parent company of The Herald Dispatch and Charleston Gazette-Mail, had acquired the Portsmouth Daily Times from AIM Media Midwest, an affiliate of AIM Media Texas.
+Following the purchase, the newspaper changed its daily publishing schedule to twice a week i.e. Wednesdays and Saturdays.